 All other uses of Omvoh (mirikizumab-mrkz) are considered experimental/investigational and therefore, will follow Molina's Off- Label policy.
-Contraindications to Omvoh (mirikizumab-mrkz) include: history of serious hypersensitivity reaction to mirikizumab-mrkz or any of the excipients, do not administer to patients with active TB infections, avoid use of live vaccines.
+Contraindications to Omvoh (mirikizumab-mrkz) include: history of serious hypersensitivity reaction to mirikizumab-mrkz or any of the excipients, active TB infections, avoid use of live vaccines.
 OTHER SPECIAL CONSIDERATIONS: